 A brief rain passes through, I find a lumpy old tree to sketch and, like clock-work, I am suddenly tired and have to pee.
 As if it would be torture to engage fully in this endeavor, the one that makes no pretense of happily-ever-after yet keeps me afloat in life like a magic canoe on a wild ocean.

 I wander off for privacy then come back to my tree to make some studies.
 While I draw the traffic noise and bird songs disappear, it is just me and the intrigue I have with the exact shape of each tree, its exact relationship with all its neighbors.
-Each immersed in its own amazing tale of birdsong and bug travels, storm clouds and fairy dust.
+Each immersed in its own amazing tale of birdsong, bug travels and fairy dust.